library-data-platform/ldp/ADMIN_GUIDE.md

 In a production context it is a good idea to take additional steps to ensure that any temporary directories under the `extractDir` directory are removed after each run of the data loader.

+### Redshift configuration

+These are some suggestions on configuration for libraries that deploy the LDP using Redshift:

+* Node type:  `ds2.xlarge` is generally recommended for the LDP database.

+* Cluster type:  `Single Node` is sufficient for most small libraries.
+  `Multi Node` should be used for most large libraries.

+* Number of compute nodes:  `1` is the only option for Single Node clusters (see "Cluster type" above).  `3` is a suggested default for large libraries.
+Adding more nodes generally enables higher performance of queries and also increases storage capacity.

+* Cluster parameter group:  For large libraries running many concurrent queries, workload queues in "Workload Management" (WLM) optionally can be configured to enable "Concurrency Scaling" mode by setting it to "Auto".

+* Snapshots:  Automated snapshots should always be enabled.

+* Maintenance Track:  `Trailing` is recommended.

 7\.
 Anonymization of personal data